selinnilesy/OS-Multithreading/README.md

  <br />
  <br />
 Note:  <br />
+Some less important source files such as helpers and logger implementations are provided by the TA and naturally not uploaded by me to here.  <br />
 About the unpolished details; <br />
 -Homework classes were intended to be implemented by a Mesa Monitor but thereafter semaphores revealed to be more useful in many aspects.
 Just ignore the monitor inheritance of classes since there is no condition variables declared in anyways. <br />
 -Simulator.cpp implements all the member functions of simulation classes being written in a short time.
 Also some of the functions also implement the same functionalities of simulator multiple times for debugging purposes and remained that way afterwards, due to lack of time.<br />